As a meditation teacher, I always let my students in on various meditation secrets that can totally transform their practice.

-In this article I am going to elucidate things for you.
-I am going to share the secrets about meditation that you need to know if you want to get the most out of your practice.
-Some of these may surprise you, but they are all one-hundred percent true.
+In this article, I am going to elucidate things for you.
+I am going to share the secrets of meditation that you need to know if you want to get the most out of your practice.
+Some of these may surprise you, but they are all one hundred per cent true.

 1: Why there are so many techniques

 You may have noticed that there are a lot of different meditation techniques.

 If you add up all the different methods from Buddhism, Hinduism, yoga, modern techniques and others, you’ll find that there are over a thousand different forms of meditation.
 Yet I frequently hear people saying that “Meditation is just sitting still focusing on your breath”.

 There are very many different ways to meditate, including: mantras, chakras, meditating on different objects, various sound methods, movement techniques…